phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_DynOmics.md

 ![image-center](../assets/images/DynOmics11.png){: .align-center}
 {: style="font-size: medium;"}

-That is all for the structural dynamics results of DynOmics and also where we will stop for this tutorial.
+That is all for how to get the structural dynamics results of DynOmics.
 If you are interested in the other results, DynOmics has provided its own tutorial <a href="http://enm.pitt.edu/Tutorial.php" target="_blank">here</a>.

+We will now head back to the main text in order to analyze our GNM/ANM results of SARS-CoV-2 S protein and compare it with SARS-CoV S protein to see if we can distinguish any significant differences.

 If you would rather perform GNM/ANM analysis using command line, ProDy, and VMD, please go to the following tutorials